innolitics/django-utils-lib/README.md

 ### Publishing

-TBD; right now this is only available internally at Innolitics (and/or for our clients), as a private repo.
+TBD; right now this is not published on `pypi`, but is available publicly.